 - Coaches were said to be crowded and cumbersome.
 Most people who owned horses and carriages preferred to take their own transportation to get to the City.

 - On the parapet of the south side of The Coffin Block was a weather-worn sign “Wellington Hotel.”

 - The difference between a coffin and a casket is: a coffin has six sides and is hexagonal in shape, while a casket has four and is rectangular.

-- In the decades to come, the area surrounding The Coffin Block became the City’s first downtown core.
-It was just west of Toronto’s first permanent City Hall and what we know today as the St Lawrence Market South building.
+- The Coffin Block was in close proximity to the city’s first downtown core.
+It was just west of Toronto’s first permanent City Hall, in the front portion of what we know today as the St Lawrence Market South building.

 The Coffin Block Photos

 - Landmarks of Toronto: Volume 1 by J Ross Robertson (1894), pgs 380-384